OSEHRA-Sandbox/XINDEX/Packages/Toolkit/Documentation/Components.rst

 9.22,.01        RELATED FRAME KEYWORD  0;1 FREE TEXT (Multiply asked)

-                FRAMES WHICH MAY BE CHOSEN FOR GREATER DETAIL, AT THE USER'S DIS CRETION
-                INPUT TRANSFORM:  K:$L(X)>30!($L(X)<1)!'(X?.PNU) X
+                FRAMES WHICH MAY BE CHOSEN FOR GREATER DETAIL, AT THE USER'S DISCRETION INPUT TRANSFORM:  K:$L(X)>30!($L(X)<1)!'(X?.PNU) X
                 LAST EDITED:      AUG 01, 1991
                 HELP-PROMPT:      Answer must be 1-30 characters in length.